TheEliteOneShot/fullstack_standalone_vuejs3_fastapi_sqlalchemy/README.md

 # Description

 Requirements:
-- No NPM or PIP install required, it is fully standalone.
+- No NPM or PIP install required.
-- This application has been targeted for Python version 3.6, but it should work just fine for newer version of Python.
+- This application has been targeted for Python version 3.6.
+But it should work for newer versions of Python (not tested).

 Instructions to run:
 - Run the command "python run.py"